Xilmi/Rotp-Fusion/FeaturesChanges.md

 - Max Bases don't loop anymore.
   - Right-click will set the max to the current value.
 - New option: The ship design slot will memorize the last ship design name instead of getting a new one from the species ship name list, also keep the name of a copied design.
+- Colony panel: Spending priority can be set on multi selection.
+- Colony panel: Ship build limit "Take" percentage can be adjusted on multi selection.

 ### Guide and Help: